 We could go on to produce abundance estimates from our preferred model using the dht function if we had provided information about the size of the crabeater seal study area.

-For these data would an MCDS analyses have been adequate?
+Rather than fitting an MRDS model, as above, would an MCDS analyses have been adequate?